News and Updates from the Vermont Historical Society

 You can also follow us on the following social media platforms: Bluesky, Facebook, Instagram, LinkedIn, Threads, and YouTube.

-Each year, the Vermont Historical Society presents the League of Local Historical Societies & Museums (LLHSM) Achievement Awards.
-These awards recognize the exceptional work done by individuals and community heritage organizations throughout the state to collect, preserve, and share Vermont’s rich history.…
+The Vermont Historical Society is pleased to announce the recipients of this year’s League of Local Historical Societies & Museums (LLHSM) Achievement Awards.
+These awards are handed out annually by the society to recognize the exceptional work done by individuals and community heritage organizations…

 Find us on Instagram